andyml123/andyml123.github.io/get-well-flowers.md

 <ul>
 <li>50 Red Roses | 2 bouquets of 25 stems.</li>
   <li>The stems are 16"-18" long.
 Number of Petals: 32-40.
-Vase Life: 5-9 days <li>All purchases can include a personalized message</li>
+Vase Life: 5-9 days</li>
+<li>All purchases can include a personalized message</li>
 <li>Diameter when bloomed: 3.1-4.1".
 Days to Bloom: 4-72 hrs</li>
 <li>Stage on arrival: Fresh Closed Bud.
 Guard Petals: Yes 3-4</li>
 </ul>